Moment-Based Adjustments of Statistical Inference in High-Dimensional Generalized Linear Models: Introduction

-In this study, we develop a new statistical method of inference for GLMs with asymmetric inverse link functions in the high-dimensional regime \eqref{eq:high_dim}.
-Our method is based on the \textit{adjustment method} for the asymptotic normality proposed by \citet{sur2019modern}.
-In addition, our method is always \textit{feasible} because it is applicable in the presence of unknown parameters in the SE system.
-Our approach consists of two steps.
-First, by employing a new convex loss function for the estimator of GLMs, we derived a new SE system using a corresponding algorithm for the loss.
-Second, we develop novel estimators for the unknown parameters of the SE system.
-Consequently, by plugging into the estimator, we achieve a valid statistical inference.
+We develop a statistical method of inference for GLMs in the high-dimensional regime \eqref{eq:high_dim}, which is applicable in the presence of unknown parameters in the SE system of GLMs.
+First, we derive a new SE system for GLMs, by employing a \textit{surrogate loss} for estimation of GLMs.
+Second, we develop a \textit{moment-based adjustment}, which estimates parameters of the SE system using moments.
+Consequently, we achieve a valid statistical inference for general GLMs.

-Our contributions are summarized as follows: \begin{itemize} \item We develop the statistical inference method for GLMs with an asymmetric inverse link function in a high-dimensional setting.
-The method is an extension of the adjustment method for asymptotic normality only for logistic regression and is feasible for a wider class of GLMs. \item We derive the new SE system for GLMs and also the method for estimating unknown parameters.
-Our estimation method for the SE parameters is new since it is based on a different idea from those for logistic regression in the literature. \item We prove the asymptotic validity of our method.
-Specifically, we show that the proposed confidence interval asymptotically achieves the exact coverage probability at a preassigned confidence level.
-This theoretical result is supported by our experiments. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We derive the new SE system, which describes an asymptotic behavior of a general class of GLMs, by utilizing a convex surrogate loss and an \textit{approximate message passing} approach. \item We develop a moment-based method for estimating hyper-parameters in the SE system by using an additive form of GLMs.
+This estimator is numerically stable because it depends neither on the inverse of high-dimensional matrices nor on the estimator of $\bbeta$, unlike the existing methods. \item We develop the statistical inference method for GLMs in a high-dimensional setting.
+The method is an extension of the adjustment method for asymptotic normality only for logistic regression.
+We also prove its asymptotic validity; specifically, the proposed confidence interval asymptotically achieves the exact coverage probability. \end{itemize}